A Data Storyteller’s Guide to Better Slide Design

 Every Word Counts

-Isn’t it interesting how the second slide has roughly a quarter of the text of the first slide, yet it communicates so much more insight?
-Specifically, take a look at the title and the content.
-In the first version, the title is an overview of the data but gives us no meaningful idea of the key takeaway, leaving the audience adrift in a sea of text to find it.
-The second version tells us exactly what the key takeaway is, making navigating the rest of the supporting information a breeze.
+Isn’t it interesting that the second slide has about a quarter of the text of the first slide but communicates much more?
+Notice how the title and content are different.
+In the first version, the title gives an overview of the data but doesn’t highlight the main point, leaving the audience to dig through the text to find it.
+In the second version, the title clearly states the key point, making the rest of the information easy to follow.

-Look also at the words used.
-In the first version, the words “in-office workers” and “remote workers” are repeated four times each, taking up an obnoxious amount of real estate on the slide.
-The number of times these words repeat gives us a big indicator that we have plenty of information across two categories and a table might be more space efficient.
+Also, look at the words used.
+In the first version, ‘in-office workers’ and ‘remote workers’ are each repeated four times, taking up too much space on the slide.
+The repeated words suggest we have plenty of information in two categories, so a table might use space more efficiently.

 Text Hierarchy